getsentry/rfcs/text/0091-ci-upload-tokens.md

   plugins: [
     new SentryWebpackPlugin({
       authToken: "AUTO GENERATED TOKEN HERE",
+      project: "demo-project",
       include: "./dist",
     }),
   ],
 };
 ```

-There are however some cases where manual configuration would still be necessary:

-* **Multi project tokens:** if a token contains more than one project, it's unclear if
-  tools can handle this transparently.
-In that case sentry-cli in particular is encouraged
-  to fail with an error and ask the user to explicitly configure the slug of the project
-  to use.
+Some manual configuration remains as we still want ask users to provide the slug
+of the project explicitly to allow cross-org token issuance by default.

+Additionally **legacy tools** will require more configuration.
+For tools not
-* **Legacy tools:** for tools not using sentry-cli but using the API directly, there might
+using sentry-cli but using the API directly, there might be a transitionary
-  be a transitionary phase until the tool supports structural tokens.
-In that case the
+phase until the tool supports structural tokens.
+In that case the documentation
-  documentation would need to point out the correct way to configure this.
-The same applies
+would need to point out the correct way to configure this.
+The same applies to
-  to old installations of sentry-cli.
+old installations of sentry-cli.

 # Order of Execution